Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Publisher-Experience.md

   * *ValueList*   : Items of the pick list as comma delimited values
   * *Max*         : Maximum value of the integer field
   * *Min*         : Minimum value of the integer field
-  * *DisplaySequence* :Order / sequence in which the field appears along with other fields
+  * *DisplaySequence* : Order / sequence in which the field appears along with other fields
   * *IsActive*    : Check this box to have the field in effect.
 Uncheck the box so that the field stops appearing on the landing page
   * *IsRequired*  : Check if the input on this field is mandatory
   * *Remove*      : Remove the item